 - Administrative expenses Expenses relating to general operating activities such as personnel management, accounting, and store security (p.
-174). - Consolidated income statement A combined income statement of all departmental income statements of an entity (p.
-176). - Financing activities Cash flow activities that include (a) obtaining cash from issuing debt and repaying the amounts borrowed and (b) obtaining cash from stockholders and providing them with a return on their investment (p.
-179). - Income from operations Income from a company's principal operating activity; determined by subtracting cost of goods sold and operating expenses from net sales (p.
-174). - Indirect method A method of preparing a statement of cash flows in which net income is adjusted for items that did not affect cash, to determine net cash provided by operating activities (p.
-186). - Investing activities Cash flow activities that include (a) acquiring and disposing of investments and productive longlived assets and (b) lending money and collecting on those loans (p.
-179). - Multiple-step income statement An income statement that shows numerous steps in determining net income (or net loss) (p.
-170). - Net sales Sales less sales returns and allowances and sales discounts (p.
-171).
+230). - Consolidated income statement A combined income statement of all departmental income statements of an entity (p.
+231) - Direct method A method of determining the net cash provided by operating activities by adjusting each item in the income statement from the accrual basis to the cash basis (p.
+252). - Financing activities Cash flow activities that include (a) obtaining cash from issuing debt and repaying the amounts borrowed and (b) obtaining cash from stockholders and providing them with a return on their investment (p.
+234). - Income from operations Income from a company's principal operating activity; determined by subtracting cost of goods sold and operating expenses from net sales (p.
+228). - Indirect method A method of preparing a statement of cash flows in which net income is adjusted for items that did not affect cash, to determine net cash provided by operating activities (p.
+241). - Investing activities Cash flow activities that include (a) acquiring and disposing of investments and productive long-lived assets and (b) lending money and collecting on those loans (p.
+234).

-- Nonoperating activities Revenues and expenses from auxiliary operations and gains and losses unrelated to the company's operations (p.
-172). - Operating activities Cash flow activities that include the cash effects of transactions that create revenues and expenses and thus enter into the determination of net income (p.
-179). - Other expenses and losses A nonoperating activities section of the income statement that shows expenses from auxiliary operations and losses unrelated to the company's operations (p.
-172). - Other revenues and gains A nonoperating activities section of the income statement that shows revenues from auxiliary operations and gains unrelated to the company's operations (p.
-172). - Selling expenses Expenses associated with making sales (p.
-174). - Single-step income statement An income statement that shows only one step in determining net income (or net loss) (p.
-174). - Statement of cash flows A financial statement that provides information about the cash receipts and cash payments of an entity during a period, classified as operating, investing, and financing activities, in a format that reconciles the beginning and ending cash balances (p.
-178).
+- Multiple-step income statement An income statement that shows numerous steps in determining net income (or net loss) (p.
+226). - Net sales Sales less sales returns and allowances and sales discounts (p.
+227). - Operating activities Cash flow activities that include the cash effects of transactions that create revenues and expenses and thus enter into the determination of net income (p.
+234). - Other expenses and losses A nonoperating activities section of the income statement that shows expenses from auxiliary operations and losses unrelated to the company's operations (p.
+228). - Other revenues and gains A nonoperating activities section of the income statement that shows revenues from auxiliary operations and gains unrelated to the company's operations (p.
+228). - Selling expenses Expenses associated with making sales (p.
+229). - Single-step income statement An income statement that shows only one step in determining net income (or net loss) (p.
+230). - Statement of cash flows A financial statement that provides information about the cash receipts and cash payments of an entity during a period, classified as operating, investing, and financing activities, in a format that reconciles the beginning and ending cash balances (p.
+234).